Director of Graduate Nursing

 Upon completion of the DNP degree, graduates will demonstrate the ability to:

-• Analyze health care delivery models using scientific data to develop, implement and evaluate health promotion and disease prevention strategies to address gaps in care for population health.
-(Diversity, Critical Thinking, Technology)**
+• Analyze health care delivery models using scientific data to develop, implement and evaluate health promotion and disease prevention strategies to address gaps in care for population health, advocate for social justice and ensure equitable and inclusive care for diverse populations.
+(Diversity)

 Admission Policies